konstantine25b/Kiosk_Library_Web/README.md

 <img width="1440" alt="Screenshot 2023-12-03 at 22 41 09" src="https://github.com/konstantine25b/Kiosk_Library_Web/assets/102245292/2431b2cb-2a3e-4482-8154-8e7b22c556e0">

 2.2 .
 Sign Up Modal
-The "Sign Up Modal" serves as the gateway for users to create accounts or log in and proceed with the book borrowing process.
+The "Sign Up Modal" serves as the gateway for users to create accounts and proceed with the book borrowing process.
 Upon selecting a book for borrowing, users encounter this modal, which demands special username and password requirements for a secure authentication process.
 User Context Hook is used to save selected book data for further use.
 <img width="1440" alt="Screenshot 2023-12-03 at 22 41 35" src="https://github.com/konstantine25b/Kiosk_Library_Web/assets/102245292/1c412d0a-64f2-4520-93b4-95168ba59b59">

 2.3 .
 Success and Unsuccessful Modals